-For homemade rich syrup just add two parts of sugar to water and follow the same directions as above.
+For the homemade rich syrup, add two parts of sugar to the water and follow the same directions as above.
 Note: it will take longer for the sugar granules to dissolve.
 Just be patient, and stir frequently.

 Does it need to be refrigerated?

 It depends.
-Sugar (like salt) is a natural preservative, it generally doesn’t spoil.
-Once made, it can be stored it at room temperature for about 2-3 weeks.
+Sugar (like salt) is a natural preservative; it generally doesn’t spoil.
+Once made, it can be stored at room temperature for about 2-3 weeks.

 When storing in glass jars or bottles, it’s helpful to use a funnel to pour the sugar syrup into the container without spilling and making a mess.